 - a summary of sponsorships may be reported publicly through BRD’s associated websites and/or included in annual reports

-- my organisation needs to maintain current insurances/licences (if applicable) for the term of the Sponsorship, including but not limited to, workers compensation policy, professional indemnity and public or association liability insurances.
+- your organisation needs to maintain current insurances/licences (if applicable) for the term of the Sponsorship, including but not limited to, workers compensation policy, professional indemnity and public or association liability insurances.

-- my organisation is required to submit an acquittal report to BRD within six weeks of completion of the sponsored initiative.
+- your organisation is required to submit an acquittal report to BRD within six weeks of completion of the sponsored initiative.
 (Template to be provided)